by Mike Samworth

 sponge itself.
 This is because they are isolated siliceous parts

-of the horny skeleton of the sponge.
+of the horny skeleton of certain organisms e.g. sponges and sea cucumbers.
 They vary in form greatly,

 but whatever the shape or form they serve the same purpose of